DocA cervicogenic headache is, simply put, a headache thats origin is rooted in the nerves, muscles, and bones of the neck.

 You’ve heard of migraine headaches, tension headaches, and stress headaches, but you may not have heard ‘cervicogenic headache’ being thrown around too often in casual conversation.
 However, cervicogenic headaches are just as common and just as painful as any other headache, though the symptoms, causes, and treatment are slightly different.

-A cervicogenic headache is most often characterized by a dull, pain that radiates from the lower neck to the back of the head.
+Patients often describe a cervicogenic headache as a dull, pain that radiates from the lower neck to the back of the head.
 From here, it may spread to the forehead, temples and surround the eyes.
-A cervicogenic headache is what’s known as a secondary headache.
+Doctors refer to cervicogenic headaches as secondary headaches.
 It occurs when underlying pain elsewhere is felt in the head.
 Common causes of cervicogenic headaches are an injury, trauma, spine damage, rheumatoid arthritis, cancer, and certain types of infections.

 - Pain originating at the back of the neck and radiating along the forehead

 - Reduced flexibility of the neck